fbpx

 National Biosecurity Response Team

-The National Biosecurity Response Team (NBRT) is a group of trained and experienced personnel that may be deployed to assist a jurisdiction in the response to biosecurity incidents.
+The NBRT is a group of trained and experienced personnel that may be deployed to assist a jurisdiction in the response to biosecurity incidents.
 NBRT members are personnel from government agencies with knowledge, experience and training in emergency management, incident management or more specifically, responding to biosecurity incidents.
 The NBRT is cross- sectoral and could deploy to the response to an animal, plant, aquatic or environmental biosecurity incident as well as natural disasters (e.g. bushfires).

 How the NBRT works

-NBRT members may be deployed in a State Coordination Centre or Local Control Centre during the response to a biosecurity incident, and work in various functions including Incident Management, Liaison, Public Information, Planning, Operations and Logistics.* The NBRT has two cohorts of members; a cohort of experienced functional response personnel and a cohort of highly experienced mentors.
+During a biosecurity response, NBRT members may be deployed in a State Coordination Centre or Local Control Centre during the response to a biosecurity incident, and work in various functions including Incident Management, Liaison, Public Information, Planning, Operations and Logistics.* Members may also be called upon to assist with the real time evaluation of response activities.

 More information